These are some of the community initiatives we've undertaken since launching in autumn 2019

 Writing instruments (any brand or pen part) – drop your dried-up pens in the collection box at USS or via the school if you have children that attend.

 Brain tumours kill more children and people under 40 than any other cancer, yet receive only 1% of cancer research funding each year.
 Through this charity, business sponsors pay for various specific waste streams and this money is donated to research into brain tumours via BTRS and a UK based laboratory, in memory of 14 year old Ellie, who sadly died of a Brain Tumour in 2010.
 These posters show what can be accepted.

 Over 4 planting days we planted 550 trees across the Parish

 working with Ugborough Primary School to involve pupils and plant a large portion of these on the school site so they'll be able to see them flourishing in years to come.

 Many thanks to Ashley Todd, David Johns, Suzanne Dix, The Woodland Trust and Ugborough Primary School.

 HIMALAYAN BALSAM REMOVAL

-We recently got stuck in to removing Himalayan Balsam, an invasive weed species that smothers native plants and has started to make itself at home in local hedgerows.
-It’s likely this will need to be an annual activity to keep it at bay – so please let us know if you spot any in to next year.
+We got stuck in to removing Himalayan Balsam, an invasive weed species that smothers native plants and has started to make itself at home in local hedgerows.
+This may need to be an annual activity to keep it at bay – so please let us know if you spot any before it spreads!